-C.1.33 State whether the auditors' report on the financial statements for the preceding year contains a qualified opinion or reservations.
-If so, please explain the reasons given to the shareholders at the General Meeting by the chairman of the audit committee to explain the content and extent of the aforementioned qualified opinion or reservations.
+C.1.33 Indicate whether the auditors' report on the financial statements for the preceding year contains a qualified opinion or reservations.
+If so, indicate the reasons given to shareholders at the general meeting by the chairman of the audit committee to explain the content and extent of the qualified opinion or reservations.

-C.1.34 State the number of consecutive years the current audit firm has been auditing the financial statements of the company and/or group.
-Furthermore, state the number of years audited by the current audit firm as a percentage of the total number of years that the financial statements have been audited:
+C.1.34 Indicate the number of consecutive years for which the current audit firm has been auditing the company's individual and/or consolidated financial statements.
+Also, indicate the number of years audited by the current audit firm as a percentage of the total number of years in which the financial statements have been audited:

-Individual Consolidated Number of consecutive years 3 3
+Individual Consolidated Number of consecutive years 4 4

 Individual Consolidated

-Number of years audited by the current audit firm/number of fiscal years the company or its group has been audited (by %) 11.11% 11.11% --- -------- --------
+Number of years audited by the current audit

+firm/number of years in which the company has 14.81% 14.81%

+been audited (in %)

-C.1.35 State whether there is a procedure whereby directors have the information necessary to prepare the meetings of the governing bodies with sufficient time and provide details if applicable:
+C.1.35 Indicate whether there is a procedure for directors to be sure of having the information necessary to prepare the meetings of the governing bodies with sufficient time; provide details if applicable:

-Explanation of procedure
+Details of the procedure